awesto/django-shop/README.md

 ## NEWS

-At [PyConDE](https://www.pymunich.com/), Jacob Rief will give a talk on 2016-Oct-30 at 16:00 about the newest version of django-SHOP.
-If you want to get in touch, please follow us on Twitter:
+The core developer of **django-SHOP**, will at [Django under the Hood](https://www.djangounderthehood.com/) from November 3rd to 6th, in Amsterdam.
+If you want to get in touch, please contact me on Twitter:

 [![Twitter Follow](https://img.shields.io/twitter/follow/shields_io.svg?style=social&label=django-SHOP&maxAge=2592000)](https://twitter.com/djangoshop)